RakhithJK/dbeaver-dbeaver-wiki/Log-files.md

 ### Error Log view

 There is an Error Log view (main menu Window->Show View->Error Log) which contains all errors which occur during the DBeaver runtime.
-You can double click on warning/error in the log viewer and see the error stacktrace.
+You can double click on the warning/error in the log viewer and see the error stacktrace.
 Please attach it to the bug report.
 Also, you can open the full log (all error messages) if you need:

 ![](images/error-log-export.png)